tellor-io/dataSpecs/types/EVMCall.md

 - use the (Ethereum Signature Database)[https://www.4byte.directory/signatures/] to avoid mispelled function signatures
 - use double quotes and no spaces if building function signatures from scratch
 - make calls on an EVM compatible chain
-- use the timestamp of when the on-chain data was written, not the current timestamp

 ## Suggested Data Sources